ktg5/csgo-cfg/README.md

 # Ktg5's CSGO autoexec
 the autoexec i use for csgo

-(thanks franz for cool sounds when press button)

 You may edit this autoexec/cfg to fit your playstyle if you need to or don't like something about this.

 ## How to install